 The projected 20 year reduction in fire-related costs with an investment in upper watershed fire risk reduction and restoration practices.

-These findings encouraged us to create a watershed fund that enables municipalities, businesses, and philanthropic funders, to provide resources land stewards to implement forest health practices on their lands.
+These findings encouraged us to create a watershed fund that enables municipalities, businesses, and philanthropic funders, to provide resources for land stewards to implement forest health practices on their lands.
 We invite you to learn more about how joining together we can enhance the natural resources, wildlands and agricultural areas upon which our quality of life depends.

 Photo Credit: © Michael Menefee